Necip65/lightsource/README.md

 * static colored window - the pointer shows just the direction of the imaginary sun beyond this scene
 * a bit better scene

+Modified
+* subtracting one unit from the collision point shows a better result